-Available exclusively on EE in the UK, the 5G variant of the phone doesn’t make any changes to the original’s winning formula, beyond the addition of 5G (read our OnePlus 7 Pro review here).
+Available exclusively on EE in the UK, the 5G variant of the phone doesn’t make any changes to the original’s winning formula, beyond the addition of 5G (read our OnePlus 7 Pro review ).
 Powered along by a flagship Qualcomm Snapdragon 855 processor and packing up to 256GB storage, it’s fast and full of space for your stuff.
 The curved OLED screen sports QHD+ resolution, so is pin sharp, and with its in-screen fingerprint scanner and pop-up selfie camera, it also packs enough party tricks to keep gadget fans happy.

 As for the cameras, the OnePlus 7 Pro includes a great stills camera that delivers a 3x optical zoom.
 While it can’t quite topple the Galaxy S10 5G when it comes to across-the-board imaging reliability, or the Reno 10X Zoom when it comes to getting you close to your subject, as a package, it’s excellent.
 Independent research company Root Metrics even found it to be the fastest 5G phone in the UK.
-Read our OnePlus 7 Pro review [LINK] to get find out more about how the 5G-free version performs.

 3. Oppo Reno 5G